-General Precautions
+General Precautions : Avoid breathing of or direct contact with material.
+Only use in

-: Avoid breathing of or direct contact with material.
-Only use in well ventilated areas.
-Wash thoroughly after handling.
-For guidance on selection of personal protective equipment see Chapter 8 of this Safety Data Sheet.
+Chapter 8 of this Safety Data Sheet.

-Use the information in this data sheet as input to a risk assessment of local circumstances to help determine appropriate controls for safe handling, storage and disposal of this material
+Use the information in this data sheet as input to a risk assessment of local circumstances to help determine appropriate controls for safe handling, storage and disposal of this age facilities are followed.

-Ensure that all local regulations regarding handling and storage facilities are followed.
+Ensure that all local regulations regarding handling and stor-